Howl Playwrights marches with those who march for justice and equality.

 which compiled a total of 18 awards and received positive attention from a prominent Los Angeles producer.
 Currently living in Los Angeles during the pandemic he has completed the final draft of his first novel, that is until editors and publishers tell him it needs another draft….
 Through the virtual climate the pandemic has caused, he is still able to attend regular meetings/performances with the other playwrights

 In addition to Howl, Anne is an active member of Berkshire Playwrights Lab’s writing group in Great Barrington MA.
 Her short plays have been presented in numerous festivals around the country with The Kiss winning best play at the Ten Minute Play Festival at the West Side Y in New York in 2018.
-Her full-length play, Lady Randy, was produ
+Her full-length play, Lady Randy, was produc

 In addition to Howl, Anne is an active member of Berkshire Playwrights Lab’s writing group in Great Barrington MA.
 Her short plays have been presented in numerous festivals around the country with The Kiss winning best play at the Ten Minute Play Festival at the West Side Y in New York in 2018.
 Her full-length play, Lady Randy, was produced by WAM Theatre and performed at Shakespeare & Co in Lenox, MA in 2019.
 Online: www. anneundeland.com